dotnet/EntityFramework.Docs/entity-framework/core/querying/related-data.md

 [!code-csharp[Main](../../../samples/core/Querying/RelatedData/Sample.cs#FilteredInclude)]

 Each included navigation allows only one unique set of filter operations.
 In cases where multiple Include operations are applied for a given collection navigation (`blog.Posts` in the examples below), filter operations can only be specified on one of them:

 [!code-csharp[Main](../../../samples/core/Querying/RelatedData/Sample.cs#MultipleLeafIncludesFiltered1)]

-Alternatively, identical operations can be applied for each navigation that is included multiple times:
+Instead, identical operations can be applied for each navigation that is included multiple times:

 [!code-csharp[Main](../../../samples/core/Querying/RelatedData/Sample.cs#MultipleLeafIncludesFiltered2)]